 One of the more demanding tasks we were set was a “night op”.
 This necessitated crawling across a field by moonlight, and labouring uphill through a wood to a hurricane lamp where two “NCOs” would be waiting.
-They were to give each of us upon our arrival (theoretically in pairs) a scrap of paper.
+They were to give each of us upon our arrival (we set off in pairs) a scrap of paper.
 These fragments, when assembled, were supposed to form a map or password… or something like that, I forget the details.
 We were taken to recce the site in the afternoon; the field was generously carpeted with cowpats, which I looked forward to leopard-crawling over in the dark.

 As night fell we returned to the field of action in two Bedford three-tonners.
-I began crawling through the cowpats, then ghost-walked successfully to the hurricane lamp in the wood.
-Not too bad; now for the return leg.
-Having lost my other half, I worked out a laborious way of returning via the dry-stone walls and fences of the field boundaries.
-It would take ages, but at least I’d eventually be heading in the right direction.
+I began to crawl through the cowpats, then ghost-walked successfully to the hurricane lamp in the wood.
+That was not too bad; now for the return leg.
+Having lost my “other half”, I worked out a laborious way of returning via the dry-stone walls and fences of the field boundaries.
+It would take me an age, but at least I’d eventually be heading in the right direction.
 I was cold, despite my long-johns, and it was starting to rain.
 I gave up trying to move stealthily; it took far too long.
-The “officers” tossed thunder-flashes at us to simulate artillery bombardment; it was genuinely scary.
+The “officers” tossed thunder-flashes at us to simulate artillery bombardment.
+It was no fun at all.

-Predictable, the exercise soon degenerated into a shambles.
-Some lads lost their sense of direction and headed away from the target, rather than towards it.
-When I eventually made it back to the Bedford I was surprised to see that I was only the fifth or sixth from our platoon to complete the task.
-Come midnight, whistles and flares signalled the end of the farce.
+Predictably, the exercise degenerated into a shambles.
+Some lads lost their sense of direction and headed away from the target rather than towards it.
+When I eventually trudged back to the Bedford I was surprised to see that I was only the fifth or sixth from our platoon to complete the task.
+At midnight, whistles and flares signalled the end of the farce.
 Boys emerged from the gloom, limping.
 One had a broken arm, another a sprained ankle, others cuts to their heads, like extras from The Longest Day.
 Those of us who didn’t have to make a visit to North Staffs Royal Infirmary got a mug of cocoa and a lie-in.

 * * *